Home

 Foil, Saber, and Épée Fencing by Maxwell R. Garret, Emmanuil G. Kaidanov, and Gil A. Pezza, 1994.
 A beginning to intermediate text.

 Fencing: The Modern International Style by Istvan Lukovich, 1975, 1986.
 By the author of the noted Electric Foil Fencing.
+Good epee section.
+The Hungarian school.

 Fencing: Techniques of Foil, Epee and Sabre by Brian Pitman, 1988.
 Solid beginning to intermediate text.

-Foil
+Modern Foil

 Electric Foil Fencing by Istvan Lukovich, 1971, 1998.
-Perhaps the most thorough foil text, with an excellent section on fencing theory.
+Perhaps the most thorough electrical foil text, with an excellent section on fencing theory.

 Basic Foil Fencing by Charles Simonian, 2005.
 A solid introductory text.